Spectral Galerkin methods for transfer operators in uniformly expanding dynamics: Set-up and main theorems

+\end{itemize} The latter two conditions we introduce to control the high oscillatory behaviour of the spectral basis functions' \Rii{images under the action of the transfer operator} near the endpoints of the interval.
+They are not especially onerous conditions: \Rii{uniformly expanding maps typically satisfy (\ref{aue_definition})}, and a uniformly expanding map satisfying all conditions of $\unp$ except (\ref{aue_definition}) will have an iterate in $\unp$ (see Appendix \ref{a:expanding-conjugacy} for a discussion of C-expansion); $(\ref{ppc})$ is always satisfied for maps with finitely many branches.

-We further consider maps that satisfy all the conditions of $\upd$ (resp. $\unp$) but for which the associated expansion parameters (\ref{ue_definition}) (resp. (\ref{aue_definition})) are merely positive, rather than strictly greater than one.
-These maps have similar structure to those in $\upd$ (resp. $\unp$), except that their dynamics are not necessarily chaotic.
+We also consider maps that satisfy the conditions of $\upd$ (resp. $\unp$) except that the associated expansion parameter in $(\ref{ue_definition})$ (resp. (\ref{aue_definition})) need only be positive, rather than strictly greater than $1$.
 We denote the class of such maps $\bupd$ (resp. $\bunp$).